docker/go-events/README.md

 [![GoDoc](https://godoc.org/github.com/docker/go-events?status.svg)](https://godoc.org/github.com/docker/go-events)
 [![Circle CI](https://circleci.com/gh/docker/go-events.svg?style=shield)](https://circleci.com/gh/docker/go-events)

-The Docker `events` package implements a composable event distribition package.
+The Docker `events` package implements a composable event distribution package for Go.
-It provides helpers for commonly used patterns for use in Go code.

 Originally created to implement the [notifications in Docker Registry 2](https://github.com/docker/distribution/blob/master/docs/notifications.md), we've found the pattern to be useful in other applications.
 This package is most of the same code with slightly updated interfaces.
+Much of the internals have been made available.

 ## Usage